cmpsc-203-s22/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- Students should arrive to class on time
+- Students should arrive to class on time and be ready to start class at 1040am
 - Students should give prior notice if they are late to class, have conflicts with other classes, or are going to be absent before the class begins.
 - Students should prepared to class
 - Students who are late should check in with the professor and class mates in order to stay caught up with work